Ashes786/WhatsX/DATABASE_SCHEMA.md

 ## Overview

-This document describes the database schema for the WhatsX messaging automation prototype.
+This document describes the database schema for the WhatsX messaging automation platform.
 The schema is implemented using SQLite with Prisma ORM.

 ## Entity Relationship Diagram